Guidelines for graduate students in the CIMR and the Departments of Haematology and Medical Genetics

 Each student will have a primary supervisor and a second supervisor (sometimes called an ‘adviser’ or ‘mentor’).
 Your primary supervisor guides you in the choice of research project, in defining aims and strategies, and in acquiring the skills you need for your project and to prepare you for your future career.
 Your second supervisor will be a member of academic staff from a collaborating or otherwise related group (outside of your immediate research group, but usually within the University).
 The role of the second supervisor is to complement the primary supervisor, being available when the primary supervisor is absent or providing expert advice on specific scientific areas of the research project, and to mentor and help in case of individual difficulties.
 The second supervisor will also lead your yearly assessments.
 Your second supervisor should be selected during the admissions process.

-All PIs reserve the right to use Turnitin software on submitted work such as rotation reports, first year reports and PhD theses.
+All PIs reserve the right to use Turnitin software on submitted work such as rotation reports, first year reports and PhD theses, whenever they think it is appropriate.

 Information for MPhil Students